Establishing Bona Fide Domicile

 Individuals must provide documentation showing they meet the following guidelines to establish WA domicile:

-- Live in the state for at least 12 consecutive months as legal residents.
+- Physically reside in the state for at least 12 consecutive months prior to the first day of the quarter students are seeking residency.

 A legal resident must relinquish all valid legal ties with their former state/country of residence and establish such ties in Washington in accordance with state and local legislation.